EuroPsy and Bologna

 What is Bologna?

-The Bologna Declaration or Agreement (link) was signed in June 1999 by 29 ministers of higher education from European countries as a ‘pledge by 29 countries to reform the structures of their higher education systems in a convergent way’ (Bologna Declaration p.1).
+The Bologna Declaration was signed in June 1999 by 29 ministers of higher education from European countries as a ‘pledge by 29 countries to reform the structures of their higher education systems in a convergent way’ (Bologna Declaration p.1).
 The goal was to create a European Higher Education Area (EHEA) by 2010 which was intended to promote greater convergence of higher education systems, and to encourage mobility both of students and of faculty.

 The Bologna Declaration to create the EHEA involved six key thematic objectives: